PacoPacorius/6510-temperature-converter/README.md

 In order to run the executable, you will need a C64 emulator.
 Load the program in memory through disk (LOAD"ASMTEMP",8,1) and then type the command SYS 4096 to execute.

+NOTE: the current result is incorrect, most likely due to the fact that I didn't bother to use floating point numbers in the divisions that are part of the celsius to fahrenheit/fahrenheit to celsius formula.
+This is not a reliable celsius to fahrenheit or fahrenheit to celsius converter!
+This isn't a major concern for me, though, this program's purpose was to familiarise myself with 6502/6510 assembly.

 ### To Do

--Calculate using conversion formula
+-Use floating point numbers in conversion formula

--Print Result

--Ask user if they wish to quit
+-Ask user if they wish to quit or keep converting

 -Accept 4-character numbers instead of 2